Bradlj03/Guess-the-State/README.md

 # Guess-the-State

-Game that gives players 10 tries to guess a state

 Can You Guess State?

+Game that gives players 10 tries to guess a State

 This is a javascript game in which you have to guess the state based on hangman style.